ToberiTE/PaintApp/README.md

 # PaintApp
-Basic paint application writted in C# on WPF.
+Paint application writted in C# on WPF.

 Screenshots in attached PDF.